 There are some measures that homeowners and businesses can take to protect themselves, their families, guests, and employees from mosquitoes.
-Wearing long pants and long sleeve shirts, using insect repellent, installing screens on your windows and doors, and investing in monthly mosquito fogging or automatic misting systems are just a few of them.
+Wearing long pants and long sleeve shirts, using insect repellent, installing screens on your windows and doors, and investing in monthly mosquito fogging or automatic misting systems are just a few.
 One other, often overlooked, simple way to keep your home or business free of mosquitoes is by simply picking up.

 Mosquitoes Love a Messy Space

-What makes mosquitoes one of the most treacherous and hardest to get rid of insects is the fact that they only need a teaspoon of water to breed.
-While the simple solution may seem like you just need to avoid having standing bodies of water around your landscape, the fact of the matter is, it’s not just bodies of water that mosquitoes breed in.
+What makes mosquitoes one of the most treacherous and hardest to get rid of insects is that they only need a teaspoon of water to breed.
+While the simple solution may seem like you need to avoid having standing bodies of water around your landscape, the fact of the matter is, it’s not just bodies of water that mosquitoes breed in.
 More often than not, it is just common trash.
 Everything from bags to discarded cups makes the perfect home for mosquitos to live and breed in.

 Here are some tips that our experts use to ensure that your landscape isn’t attracting mosquitoes: